claes/hemlis/README.md

     source secrets.txt
     hemlis-install

 It will install them.
 This works, but since the secrets are now present in your environment, it is not very secure.
+It is also a bad practise to store secrets in a plain text file - but this is just for illustration.

 Another way would be to create a script call secrets.sh containing

     #!/usr/bin/env bash
     home_wifi_password="Pa$sw0rd"

-    source $(readlink -f hemlis-install)
+    source $(type hemlis-install)

 If you then execute secrets.sh, the secrets will be installed.
 In this case, the shell variable is defined within the shell process, and would not leak to the environment.
-It is however an ugly practise mix the definition of secrets with program code, and the secret would not be encrypted at rest.
+It is however an ugly practise mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.

-A good practise is instead as follows.
-Deine the secrets using a password management tool.
-For example, using the pass password manager (https://www.passwordstore.org/), you store the secret nixos-secrets with contents as
+A good practise is instead as follows:

+Define the secrets using a password management tool.
+For example, using the pass password manager (https://www.passwordstore.org), you store the secret nixos-secrets with contents as

     home_wifi_password="Pa$sw0rd"